 Early History of the Dewyle family

 This web page shows only a small excerpt of our Dewyle research.
-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Dewyle History in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Dewyle History in all our PDF Extended History products and printed products wherever possible.

 Dewyle Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dewyle include Jewell, Jewall, Jule, Joel, Jouel and others.

 Early Notables of the Dewyle family (pre 1700)

 Another 48 words (3 lines of text) are included under the topic Early Dewyle Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dewyle family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Thomas and Walter Jewell settled in Virginia in 1635; Robert Jewell settled in Virginia in 1637; Thomas Jewell settled in Boston Massachusetts in 1635..